 This doesn’t mean that you should ignore the issue of the hard steering wheel, as it’s certainly not going to go away on its own.

-When this issue occurs, you could be certain that there is a glitch in your power steering system.
-It could be the fluid, pump, or the serpentine belt.
+When this issue occurs, you can be certain that there is a glitch in your power steering system.
+It could be the fluid, pump, or serpentine belt.
 All of these things work together to reduce the resistance of the wheel at the time of turning.

 For the power steering system to work, you need an adequate amount of a special fluid called power steering fluid.
 This fluid serves as the pass through which power is transferred from the steering wheel to the steering mechanism of the vehicle to turn your wheels.
 It also acts to lubricate and protect the moving parts within the system from overheating and corrosion.

-The most common cause of a hard steering is there is not enough power steering fluid in the system.
-This will likely happen when there’s fluid leaking from a crack in the pressurized hose area, or if this area gets loose.
+The most common cause of a hard steering is that there is not enough power steering fluid in the system.
+This will likely happen when there’s fluid leaking from a crack in the pressurized hose area or if this area gets loose.

 Fluid leaks through that crack, thus reducing pressure in the system and making the power steering pump work harder to make up for the loss of pressure.
 As a result, the steering wheel does not get enough supply of fluid to turn freely, and you will have to exert much more force than usual.